Where are my coins?

 Instead, there is a relation between the public key and the associated coins, much like a certain amount is held within your bank safe.
 Blockchain technology makes it possible to know the balances associated with a public key.

-This information is distributed and replicated across a network of computers machines (for instance, several thousands in the case of the Bitcoin network).
+This information is distributed and replicated across a network of computing machines (for instance, several thousand in the case of the Bitcoin network).

 Are the coins stored in my hardware wallet?